Synopsis and reasons for selection

-Allow some time for the children to explore the book up to page 8.
-You can use a paperclip to secure the pages so the children don’t read past this page.
-If it is possible for the children to have their own copy, they can read at their own pace and write down their responses.
+Allow some time for the children to explore the book.
+You may want to focus on a specific spread or section of the book.
+If it is best if the children to have their own copy, so that they can read at their own pace and write down their responses.

-- Is there anything that puzzles them about the book?
+- Is there anything that puzzles you about the book?

 - Do they have any questions?

 - Is there an image you like or dislike?

 - Did you learn anything that you didn’t know before you read the book?

 Use the children’s questions to initiate a discussion – they will be more engaged working on their own areas of interest.
 Some questions might be answered easily, whilst others may need to be explored at a later date or after further exploration of the book.

 We have used three types of question you can focus on during the exploration of this book (Wayne Tennent, 2014).
 These are literal questions (‘looking’, e.g. When?
 What?
 Who?), inference questions (‘clue’, e.g How do you know that…?) and thinking questions (‘thinking’, e.g Do you think that…?)